Origins Birth Services

 Welcome to Origins Birth and Wellness Dallas!
 We are committed to offering exceptional midwifery care to expecting mothers and their growing families.
 Our comprehensive care includes but is not limited to: monitoring of maternal and fetal health during the prenatal, labor/birth, and postpartum periods, lab work, nutritional counseling, education, childbirth preparation, lactation counseling and newborn care.
 In our efforts to provide a holistic model of midwifery care; we tend to both the physiological and emotional aspects of pregnancy for the family.
-We are currently caring for clients in the D/FW area at our Dallas location.
+Our Dallas midwives are currently caring for clients in the D/FW area at our Dallas location.
 We would love to answer any questions you may have about our services or your current pregnancy.

-Enjoy getting to know us and taking a look around our website! ~ Amy F Tate, CPM, LM
+Enjoy getting to know us and taking a look around our website!

-Enjoy getting to know us and taking a look around our website! ~ Amy F Tate, CPM, LM
+Enjoy getting to know us and taking a look around our website!

 Meet The Staff

 PRECONCEPTIONPreconception visits are available for women planning on or trying to conceive.
 At this visit we will discuss lifestyle choices, nutrition, vitamin supplementation, exercise and optimizing your chances for conception.
 We can perform some of the pre-pregnancy lab work such as a pap smear, your Vitamin D and thyroid levels (if desired) and help you prepare for pregnancy issues such as morning sickness.
-The cost of this visit is $200.00 plus labs and if you conceive within one year of the appointment and begin care with us, we’ll apply the entire price to your midwifery fee.
-It’s all part of our commitment to healthy mamas and healthy babies!
+The cost of this visit is $200.00 plus labs and if you conceive within one year of the appointment and begin care with us, we'll apply $100 of this to your midwifery fee.
+It's all part of our commitment to healthy mamas and healthy babies!

-PRENATALAt Origins we believe in supporting women physically, emotionally and spiritually throughout her pregnancy.
+PRENATALAt Origins we believe in supporting women physically, emotionally and spiritually throughout their pregnancy.
 Your prenatal care is an opportunity for us to build a trusting relationship with each other, for us to educate you on the physiological process of pregnancy and birth, and for you educate us on your body, your baby, and your birth desires.
 All of these things work in harmony to create positive birth experiences.
 We laugh, we cry, and we grow together.